arielherself/espresso/README.md

 The<strong> EU</strong> and<strong> Norway </strong>agreed to “jointly develop tools” to normalise the [energy market](https://te.arielherself.xyz/finance-and-economics/2022/09/08/europes-energy-market-was-not-built-for-this-crisis) and reduce [prices](https://te.arielherself.xyz/europe/2022/09/05/europe-scrambles-to-protect-citizens-from-sky-high-energy-prices).
 Norway is now the EU’s largest external gas supplier as the bloc reduces its reliance on Russian energy following the invasion of Ukraine.
 Meanwhile Britain’s national grid will ask households to lower their energy use, warning of potential blackouts this winter.

-<strong>Annie Ernaux</strong>, a French author known for her intensely [personal works](https://te.arielherself.xyz/books-and-arts/2021/09/13/a-poignant-abortion-drama-prevails-at-the-venice-film-festival), won the <strong>Nobel prize for literature</strong>.
+[Annie Ernaux](https://te.arielherself.xyz/culture/2022/10/06/annie-ernaux-wins-the-nobel-prize-in-literature-for-2022), a French author known for her intensely [personal works](https://te.arielherself.xyz/books-and-arts/2021/09/13/a-poignant-abortion-drama-prevails-at-the-venice-film-festival), won the <strong>Nobel prize for literature</strong>.
 The Swedish Academy cited her “courage and clinical acuity with which she uncovers the roots, estrangements and collective restraints of personal memory”.

 A former police officer killed at least 38 people, including 22 children, in a <strong>gun attack</strong> at a day-care centre in north-east <strong>Thailand</strong>, according to police.
 Reports suggest the gunman, who was armed with a shotgun, pistol and knife, killed himself and his family after the attack.
 Thailand’s prime minister, [Prayut Chan-ocha](https://te.arielherself.xyz/asia/2022/06/16/thailands-military-ruler-is-on-the-back-foot), called the attack “horrifying”.